bssw-psip/bssw-psip.github.io/README.md

 project tracking cards, and recent posts about Productivity and Sustainability Improvement Planning (PSIP).

-Though the content available in this portal, the user can explore the purposes and procedures to enable use of the PSIP process for their project.
+Through the content available in this portal, the user can explore the purposes and procedures to enable use of the PSIP process for their project.

 This application is built using GitHub Pages on top of the suggested Jekyll